Synchronicity From Synchronized Chaos: Machine Perception as Chaos Synchronization

 The usual approach to data assimilation is to regard it as a tracking problem that can be solved using Kalman filtering or generalizations thereof.
 But clearly the goal of any data assimilation is to synchronize model with reality, i.e. to arrange for the former to converge to the latter over time.
 Thus the synchronously coupled systems of the previous section are re-interpreted as a ``real" system and its model.
 In the system (\ref{eqPC}), for instance, we imagine that the world is a Lorenz system, that only the variable $X$ is observed, and that the observed values are passed to a perfect model.

-It is necessary to show that the synchronization phenomenon persists as the dynamical dimension of the model is increased to realistic values.
+The above philosophical considerations have motivated an attempt to recast data assimilation as a synchronization problem and thus to improve assimilation algorithms \cite{Dua06,Abarb,Yang}.
+It may seem a large stretch from 3-variable systems to the human mind, but the use of low-order systems to study problems that arise in numerical weather models is common practice in meteorology, popularized especially by E. Lorenz.
+These numerical models, intended to represent turbulent fluid behaviour over a vast range of scales, are among the most complex computational models known.
+It is remarkable that such models are capable of tracking reality using only a sparse, temporally intermittent set of noisy observations.
+To demonstrate the relevance of synchronization in low-order systems, it is first necessary to show that the phenomenon persists as the dynamical dimension of the model is increased to realistic values.
 Chaos synchronization in the sort of models given by systems of partial differential equations that are of interest in meteorology and other complex modelling situations has indeed been established.
 Pairs of 1D PDE systems of various types, coupled diffusively at discrete points in space and time, were shown to synchronize by Kocarev {\it et al.} \cite{Koc}.

-Synchronization in geofluid models that are relevant to weather prediction was demonstrated by Duane and Tribbia \cite{Dua01,Dua04}.
+Synchronization in geofluid models that are relevant to weather prediction was demonstrated by Duane and Tribbia \cite{Dua01},\cite{Dua04}.
 The models \cite{Vau} are given in terms of the streamfunction $\psi(x,y,i,t)$ in a 2-layer ($i=1,2$) channel, contours of which are streamlines of atmospheric flow, as shown in Fig. \ref{figQGsync}, and a derived field variable, the potential vorticity $q_i\equiv f_0 + \beta y + \nabla^2 \psi_i + R_i^{-2} (\psi_1-\psi_2) (-1)^i$, with constants as defined in the reference.
 The dynamical equation for each model is